danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 * Has this been done before in the context of Hackathons?
 Yes, [Here's a write-up.](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)

+## Evaluation of public or private repos ?

+* Working with public repos?
+No registration is needed.
+Just goto [BetterCodeHub.com](https://bettercodehub) and login [FREE] with your GitHub credentials

+* Working with private repository?
+Share your Github handle to get [Pro] access.
+Before the event: e-mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu).
+During the event: go to the local hackathon staff and share your Github handle to get Pro access.

 ## How does evaluation work?
 Better Code Hub supports [16 modern programming languages](https://bettercodehub.com/docs/configuration-manual).
 Max repo size is 100,000 lines of code.